joelouthan/theologic.us/content/posts/doctrine-wcf/wcf-1-v-the-testimony-of-the-church.md

 ---
-title: "Westminster Confession of Faith, Chapter 1.v The Testimony of the Church"
+title: "Westminster Confession of Faith, Chapter 1.v The Inward Work of the Holy Spirit Concerning the Scriptures"
 author: Joseph Louthan
 publishDate: 2022-09-21T06:00:00-05:00
 categories: